-The digital-accountancy profession has evolved at a remarkable pace over the past few years; this evolution has been driven by accelerated adoption of the cloud, which allows accountants to work more flexibly, remotely, and virtually.
-Virtual accountancy is transforming the way that services are offered and creating some great opportunities for businesses and accountancy firms.
+The digital-accounting profession has evolved at a remarkable pace over the past few years, and especially in the last two years during the pandemic.
+This evolution has been driven by adoption of the cloud, which allows accountants to work more flexibly, remotely, and virtually.
+Virtual accounting is transforming the way that services are offered and creating some great opportunities for businesses and accountancy firms.

 Alongside this fast-paced digital innovation, however, are some really key issues that we need to consider, particularly around best practices.
 What are the best practices in a virtual accountancy service, and what are the really important things that need to be there?

 When accountants work on-site, they’re part of the team, and communication is pretty straightforward.
-Working virtually, as a virtual advisor or CFO, requires communication to be more digital, making greater use of tools and apps such as instant messaging, Facebook Messenger, WhatsApp, and the like.
-Good communication is crucial, and having the right software, as well as the right accounting solutions to allow accountants to work effectively remotely, really underpins the success of a virtual accountancy service.
+Working virtually, as a virtual advisor or CFO, requires communication to be more digital, making greater use of tools and apps such as instant messaging, Zoom, Facebook Messenger, WhatsApp, and the like.
+Good communication is crucial, as well as the right cloud accounting software to allow accountants to work effectively remotely, really underpins the success of a virtual accountancy service.

 How does a virtual accountant add value?

 When an accountant is physically present, clients can see them doing work, which creates value that the client can understand.
 In a virtual setting when the accountant is not there, the value provided can be less evident to the client.
 Instead of time served, the focus moves to achieving the end result without putting in all that time—especially time spent face-to-face.
-This is how virtual accountants are making sure that their clients are receiving value.
+This is how virtual accountants are making sure that their clients are receiving value and why the communication and cloud accounting software is critical to success.

 By contracting a virtual CFO, the client business gets a new higher value service that can oversee the finance function and provide an element of mentoring to the in-house accountant.
 This can help the staff accountant move beyond day-to-day detail and start thinking and working more strategically on a longer-term outlook—resulting in a hugely positive impact on the business.